RS-423

 RS-423, also known as TIA/EIA-423, is a technical standard originated by the Electronic Industries Alliance that specifies electrical characteristics of a digital signaling circuit.
+RS-423 systems can transmit data on cables as long as 1200 m.
 Although it was originally intended as a successor to RS-232C offering greater cable lengths, it is not widely used.

-RS-423 systems can transmit data on cables as long as 1200 m.
-It is closely related to RS-422, which used the same signaling systems but on a different wiring arrangement: RS-423 differed primarily in that it had a single return pin instead of one for each data pin.

 RS-423 specifies an unbalanced (single-ended) interface, similar to RS-232, with a single, unidirectional sending driver, and allowing for up to 10 receivers.
 It is normally implemented in integrated circuit technology and can also be employed for the interchange of serial binary signals between DTE & DCE.
+It is related to RS-422, which uses similar voltage levels but operates with differential signaling.

 Standard scope

 RS-423 is the common short form title of American National Standards Institute (ANSI) standard ANSI/TIA/EIA-423-B Electrical Characteristics of Unbalanced Voltage Digital Interface Circuits and its international equivalent ITU-T Recommendation T-REC-V.10, also known as X.26.
 These technical standards specify the electrical characteristics of the unbalanced voltage digital interface circuit.
 RS-423 provides for data transmission, using unbalanced or single-ended signals, with unidirectional/non-reversible, terminated or non-terminated transmission lines, point to point, or multi-drop.